 - If you have quit a company in Japan before you’ll need a 退職証明書 (taishoku shomeisho – proof of retirement) from any previous companies.
 Make sure to ask for this a long time in advance as your ex employers might move more slowly than you’d like.

-Self-Sponsoring is a big burden but it can open up big opportunities
+Self-sponsoring a visa in Japan is a big burden but it can open up big opportunities

 You won’t be beholden to one company anymore